Education Tuition Waivers

 EFFECTIVE DATE: January 1, 2016

 It is the policy of Murray State University to encourage the professional growth of all employees.
 To facilitate such growth, Murray State University will waive the selected amounts of tuition in each fiscal year for up to six (6) credit courses per twelve month fiscal year, not to exceed one (1) course offered during working hours in any given semester or session.
 The tuition waiver may be used for undergraduate or graduate, specialist, and doctoral courses.
 The university must maintain adequate support for high cost programs; therefore, tuition waivers may be restricted in some instances.

-Additionally, an eligible employee may transfer any unused portion of the existing employee tuition waiver benefit as noted below to their lawful spouse, dependent child(ren), and/or extended family member.
+Additionally, an eligible employee may transfer any unused portion of the existing employee tuition waiver benefit as noted below to their lawful spouse, and/or dependent child(ren),.

 a.
 Regular, full-time and regular, part-time employees currently working or on an approved leave of absence with or without pay and retired employees are entitled to a waiver of tuition.
 Eligible staff employees who have at least six months of continuous service or eligible faculty members with one academic semester of continuous service may transfer any unused portion of the tuition waiver to eligible dependents, as noted below.